Gagan956/Microservice/README.md

-﻿# inDrivee
+﻿# inDrive

-  inDrivee User, Ride, and Captain with RabbitMQ and Log Polling Overview
+  inDrive User, Ride, and Captain with RabbitMQ and Log Polling Overview
 This project demonstrates a simple microservices architecture with three services running locally on localhost:3000: